Get Matched With Colleges

 Find Your Online Film Program

-Actors and actresses are people who portray characters in theater, plays, television shows, or movies.
-Many actors often read at auditions to find work, competing with hundreds or thousands of people for any given role.
-Some actors primarily work as extras, in the background of movies, TV shows, or commercials, while more successful actors land roles with lines.
-Many actors find themselves working in other performing arts media While some actors never become stars, they can earn a good living as “character actors”, becoming well-known without ever being the star of a piece.
+Actors and actresses portray characters in plays, commercials, shows, and movies.
+Some actors start out as extras or in commercials, and those who are successful find themselves center stage.
+While some actors never become stars, they can still earn a good living as character actors, becoming well-known without ever being the main star of a piece.

-Acting is a challenging skill set to master, as is breaking into the industry.
+Acting is a challenging skill to master, as is breaking into the industry.
 Actors must memorize lines, practice frequently, and be able to work with all kinds of people.
-In the beginning, much of an actor’s job is auditioning and, as such, they’ll need to develop a thick skin and a lot of patience.
+In the beginning, much of an actor’s job is auditioning and you will probably need to develop a thick skin and a lot of patience.

 Skills to Acquire

-Actors don’t typically become a success overnight, and rarely does someone ever become a star after being discovered in one smaller production.
+Actors don’t typically become a success overnight, and rarely does someone ever become a star after being seen or 'discovered' in one smaller production.
 As such, you’ll want to make sure that you develop a wide range of skills.
 Your acting range is essential, but so is understanding how the business works.
-It might also be smart to pursue behind the scenes work, too.
+It might also be smart to pursue behind the scenes work, allowing you to understand that side of things and giving you the chance to network with a wide variety of people in the industry.

-Here's a quick rundown of the skills you’ll need to be successful as an actor or actress:
+Here's a quick rundown of the skills you’ll need to be successful in this career:

 • Ability to memorize lines